 Neither a nor b is correct or better than the other.

 The difference is that b feels a little more urgent and tense.
-Adding punctuation and clipping the sentences meant removing a couple of words that were slowing the section down.
+Adding punctuation and clipping the sentences meant we could remove a couple of words that were slowing the section down.

 It’s okay to play with the language and get a little messy.